GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Double-blind Scoring Experiment

-\textbf{The analysis of the results for the scans of the chest.} As illustrated in the first column of Figure 4, we can make four important observations.
+\textbf{The analysis of the results for the scans of the chest.} As illustrated in the first column of Figure \ref{DOUBEL_1}, we can make four important observations.
 First, our proposed model significantly outperforms other methods in terms of noise, fidelity, and overall score, except for a slight improvement in two results (noise and fidelity) from radiologist $\#3$.
-This shows the superiority of integrating the radiologist-inspired denoising mechanism.
-Second, we can notice that RED-CNN is significantly behind MAP-NN and our proposed mod -el.
-Although the framework of the MSE-guided (adopted by RED-CNN) would intuitively generate very smooth and little noisy results (see the Figure 6 and Figure 7), the radiologist may not favour this style that is much limited for the improvement of the diagnosis.
+This shows the superiority of integrating the graph convolutional network.
+Second, we can notice that RED-CNN is significantly behind MAP-NN and our proposed model.
+Although the framework of the MSE-guided (adopted by RED-CNN) would intuitively generate very smooth and little noisy results (see the Figure \ref{visualized_1_blind} and Figure \ref{visualized_2_blind}), the radiologist may not favour this style that is much limited for the improvement of the diagnosis.
 Instead, the results of generative adversarial network (GAN) framework (adopted by MAP-NN and ours) make an obvious improvement compared with LDCT.
-Third, compared with MAP-NN, our proposed model still achieved better performance despite using the same framework.
-Taking a different approach, the structure of obeying the workflow of radiologists is introduced in our proposed model such as non-local and context information, which appears to be very effective.
+Third, compared with MAP-NN, our proposed model still achieves better performance despite using the same framework.
 Fourth, the better results reflect that our proposed model has better adaptive and generalized capacity, because the dose level of the test set mismatches that of the training set, being very much lower.
 This property will take a strong potential in complex clinical environments, especially for various imaging parameters, equipment vendors and acquired locations.